Ou Peng

 Ou Peng is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
 Nicknamed "Golden Wings Brushing Against the Clouds", he ranks 48th among the 108 Stars of Destiny and 12th among the 72 Earthly Fiends.

 Background

-Tall and muscular, Ou Peng is skilled in martial arts and could walk unusually quickly.
+Tall and muscular, Ou Peng is skilled in martial arts and could walk unusually quick.
 His nickname "Golden Wings Brushing Against the Clouds" stems from his ability to catch small flying projectiles with a bare hand.